mzubaira/_pushups_tracker/README.md

 sudo apt install python3-flask

 ## Running the app
+Linux:
 export FLASK_APP=_pushups_tracker
 flask run

+Windows:
+$env:FLASK_APP="_pushups_tracker"

-Thi  is an environment variable given by flask which handles the behign scenes for your app & WSGI,.
+This is an environment variable given by flask which handles the behign scenes for your app & WSGI,.
 Flask looks for an __init__.py file & setup tha app

 ## Blueprint